Chitin: Chemistry, physical properties and biological function

 The structure of chitin was determined by Albert Hofmann in 1929.
 Hofmann hydrolyzed chitin using a crude preparation of the enzyme chitinase, which he obtained from the snail Helix pomatia.

 Chitin is a modified polysaccharide that contains nitrogen; it is synthesized from units of N-acetyl-D-glucosamine (to be precise, 2-(acetylamino)-2-deoxy-D-glucose).
 These units form covalent β-(1→4)-linkages (like the linkages between glucose units forming cellulose).
 Therefore, chitin may be described as cellulose with one hydroxyl group on each monomer replaced with an acetyl amine group.
 This allows for increased hydrogen bonding between adjacent polymers, giving the chitin-polymer matrix increased strength.

 In its pure, unmodified form, chitin is translucent, pliable, resilient, and quite tough.
 In most arthropods, however, it is often modified, occurring largely as a component of composite materials, such as in sclerotin, a tanned proteinaceous matrix, which forms much of the exoskeleton of insects.
 Combined with calcium carbonate, as in the shells of crustaceans and molluscs, chitin produces a much stronger composite.
 This composite material is much harder and stiffer than pure chitin, and is tougher and less brittle than pure calcium carbonate.
 Another difference between pure and composite forms can be seen by comparing the flexible body wall of a caterpillar (mainly chitin) to the stiff, light elytron of a beetle (containing a large proportion of sclerotin).

 In butterfly wing scales, chitin is organized into stacks of gyroids constructed of chitin photonic crystals that produce various iridescent colors serving phenotypic signaling and communication for mating and foraging.
 The elaborate chitin gyroid construction in butterfly wings creates a model of optical devices having potential for innovations in biomimicry.
 Scarab beetles in the genus Cyphochilus also utilize chitin to form extremely thin scales (five to fifteen micrometres thick) that diffusely reflect white light.
 These scales are networks of randomly ordered filaments of chitin with diameters on the scale of hundreds of nanometres, which serve to scatter light.
 The multiple scattering of light is thought to play a role in the unusual whiteness of the scales.
 In addition, some social wasps, such as Protopolybia chartergoides, orally secrete material containing predominantly chitin to reinforce the outer nest envelopes, composed of paper.

-Chitosan is produced commercially by deacetylation of chitin; chitosan is soluble in water, while chitin is not.

-Nanofibrils have been made using chitin and chitosan.
+Chitosan is produced commercially by deacetylation of chitin by treatment with sodium hydroxide.
+Chitosan has a wide range of biomedical applications including wound healing, drug delivery and tissue engineering.
+Due to its specific intermolecular hydrogen bonding network, dissolving chitin in water is very difficult.
+Chitosan (with a degree of deacetylation of more than ~28%), on the other hand, can be dissolved in dilute acidic aqueous solutions below a pH of 6.0 such as acetic, formic and lactic acids.
+Chitosan with a degree of deacetylation greater than ~49% is soluble in water.